 NAPARC meets annually in the fall and is attended by members of the Interchurch Relations Committee.
 Contact information is provided below for matters concerning individual churches in NAPARC denominations wishing to affiliate with the PCA.
-For further assistance, contact Dr. Taylor or visit NAPARC's website, www.naparc.org.
+For further assistance, contact the AC Office or visit NAPARC's website, www.naparc.org.